-Faced with demands for unique experiences and higher Return On Investment, smart event planners consider cruise ships for meetings and incentive travel programs.
-But with hundreds of ships already sailing (and 120+ new vessels on order), how in the world can you choose the best one for your group?
+Looking for the best cruise ship for your event?
+Faced with demands for unique experiences and higher Return On Investment, smart event planners consider cruises for meetings and incentive travel programs.
+But with hundreds of ships sailing, how in the world can you choose the best cruise ship for your group?

-To get you started, here are 7 tips to help you find the best ship for your meeting, incentive program, or group event:
+7 tips to help you find the best cruise ship for your meeting, incentive program, or group event:

 1. Consider Your Budget

 Large, resort-style ships are best for planners with multi-generational groups and limited budgets.
-But keep in mind that many specialty restaurants and some entertainment venues (dinner theater, for example) have a cover fee.
+Keep in mind that many specialty restaurants and some entertainment venues might have a cover fee.

 Alcoholic beverages, sodas, and specialty coffee are not included on most contemporary ships.
 Consider purchasing a beverage package at a reasonable price for your meeting or incentive attendees.